melt-umn/ableC/tutorials/README.md

 This folder contains a series of examples and explanations illustrating how to write extensions in ableC.
 Within each folder here is a README.md file explaining what is going on, a simple example extension, some extended C programs, and a Makefile to compile them.
 It is expected that the user understands some concepts of programming languages, such as parsing and attribute grammars, and has a basic knowlage of the Silver language.
 A more detailed starting guide to Silver and a refrence manual may be found [on the MELT website](http://melt.cs.umn.edu/silver/doc/).

 ## Organization
-*note to self: Add links to the next section in each README file*

 This tutorial is composed of 3 sections.
 It is expected that you complete the first section in order before the second two, but the second and third sections do not depend on each other.

 ### ableC basics